rafaeljesus/newww/README.md

 ### 4. Start the web server

-In a separate terminal from the one running vagrant, run `npm start`.
+In a separate terminal outside of vagrant, run `npm start`.
+(You can also run `npm start` from inside vagrant, but you'll need to change your host to '0.0.0.0' in `config.js`.
+We recommend running it outside of vagrant, but it's totally up to you.)

 For ease of development, we've got a Gulpfile that uses [gulp](http://gulpjs.com/).
 It watches appropriate directories and restarts stuff for you when other stuff changes.
-Fortunately, you don't have to use gulp if you don't want to; just change the `start` line in the root `package.json` to `start: "node index.js"`.
+Fortunately, you don't have to use gulp if you don't want to; just change the `start` line in the root `package.json` to `start: "node server.js"`.

 ### Under the hood